skip to main content

 All manuscripts submitted to this journal should follow focus and scope, and author guidelines of this journal.
 When a manuscript is submitted, it is given a submission ID number.
 Always refer to this number in communications with the editor.
 It is the responsibility of the corresponding author to inform the coauthors of the manuscript’s status throughout the review and publication processes.

-Furthermore, the Section Editor will designate a minimum of two (2) people as Peer Reviewer to review and assess the substance of eligibility of each text.
+Furthermore, the Editor will designate a minimum of two (2) people as Peer Reviewers to review and assess the substance of eligibility of each text.
 Based on comments from Peer Reviewer, section editors and editors in chief will make decisions for the related manuscripts.
 The editorial team of JMASIF will do its best to ensure fairness, clarity, and transparency in the blind peer review process and editorial decisions.

 Publication Frequency